Frequently Asked Questions

 Experience different working, learning and teaching styles!
 This is a great opportunity to take a step back and to think about where your degree can take you.
 Some participants chose their final year project on the basis of their IROP experience.

-You can read about the experiences of previous participants on the programme.
+You can read about the Student experiences of previous participants on the programme.

 How many opportunities are available and when are they advertised?